How to Plan and Design the Screen Porch of Your Dreams

 If possible, build a room that is open on three sides.
 This increases the feeling of sitting outdoors (sans bugs) and helps air circulate.
 A peaked roof will allow you to install high windows, which also help with air circulation, and provides space for a ceiling fan.
 A gas or wood-burning fireplace will ensure the room is comfortable on chilly spring and fall evenings.

-Windows that can be removed and clipped back in during cooler weather also extend the screen room's use.
+Screen porch windows that can be removed and clipped back in during cooler weather also extend the screen room's use.
 However, they can limit design possibilities.
-In a room with only screens, you aren't limited by window sizes and can use larger pieces of screening.
-This provides more of an outdoor feeling, but the trade-off is less refined, all-weather furniture and more dirt and dust.
+In a room that's fully outfitted with screens, you aren't limited by window sizes and can use larger pieces of screening to provide more of an outdoor feeling.
+However, this will also require all-weather furniture and lead to more dirt and dust in your screen room.

-If the screen room is built on grade (at ground level), it can be built on a concrete slab, which is the least-expensive flooring option.
+If the screen room is built on grade (at ground level), it can be built on a concrete slab, which is the least expensive flooring option.
 Staining the concrete adds a more upscale look.
-Stone, slate, or porcelain tiles also are good choices.
+Stone, slate, or porcelain tiles also are good choices for screen porch flooring.
 On the walls, beaded-board paneling provides a cottage look, while wood produces a more rustic appearance.

-Overall cost can vary greatly, but for a starter 12x12-foot screen room that matches the style of the house, expect to pay $5,000 to $10,000.
-For a custom look, you may pay $25,000 or more.
+The overall cost of a new screen porch can vary greatly, but for a starter 12x12-foot screen room that matches the style of the house, expect to pay $5,000 to $10,000.
+For a custom look, you could pay up to $25,000 or more.